Skip to main content

 } else {

-// fallback to regular sendTransactions
+// if not, fallback to standard sendTransactions

 }